PICore: Physics-Informed Unsupervised Coreset Selection for Data Efficient Neural Operator Training: Results

-\paragraph{PICore matches supervised coreset methods in test accuracy at reduced data budgets.} Despite the substantial efficiency improvements, PICore remains competitive with strong supervised baselines in terms of test NRMSE.
-For instance, at a 20\% coreset size, PICore achieves NRMSE values of $3.77\times 10^{-2}$ for Advection using FNO and $3.42\times 10^{-2}$ for Burgers using UNO—very close to the supervised method values of $3.69\times 10^{-2}$ and $3.32\times 10^{-2}$, respectively.
-This holds across different coreset sizes, with minor variations, showing that PICore can be as effective as supervised coreset selection, even at low coreset selection percentages.
-However, we observe that not all coreset selection algorithms perform equally as well.
-Due to the convexity assumptions and Hessian approximations with CRAIG \citep{mirzasoleiman2020coresets} and AdaCore \citep{pooladzandi2022adaptive}, they have higher NRMSE losses compared to the other algorithms.
+\paragraph{PICore matches supervised coreset methods in test accuracy at reduced data budgets.} Despite the substantial improvements, PICore remains competitive with strong supervised baselines in terms of test NRMSE.
+For instance, at a 20\% coreset size, PICore achieves NRMSE values of $3.46\times 10^{-2}$ for Advection using FNO and $2.84\times 10^{-2}$ for Burgers using UNO, very close to the supervised method values of $3.42\times 10^{-2}$ and $2.93\times 10^{-2}$, respectively.
+This holds across different coreset sizes, with minor variations, showing that PICore can be as effective as supervised coreset selection, even at low coreset selection percentages. \rebuttal{In fact, many dataset, model, and selection percentages combinations show that PICore improves upon supervised coreset selection, but there is largely no significant change in accuracy between the two methods.} However, we observe that not all coreset selection algorithms perform equally as well.
+Due to the convexity assumptions and Hessian approximations with CRAIG \citep{mirzasoleiman2020coresets} and AdaCore \citep{pooladzandi2022adaptive}, they have higher NRMSE losses compared to the other algorithms. \rebuttal{Thus, the tables almost always report GradMatch, GraNd, or El2N as the coreset algorithm to use for PICore and supervised coreset selection.}

+\paragraph{Coreset Selection methods outperform Random and Active Learning baselines on most datasets.} \rebuttal{Random subset selection consistently underperforms relative to both PICore and subset selection, and this difference increases as we increase the complexity of the dataset and decrease the selection percentage.
+For example, random selection has an nRMSE of \(2.74 \times 10^{-1}\) on the Navier Stokes Incompressible dataset at a 20\% coreset selection percentage, where as PICore has an nRMSE of \(1.12 \times 10^{-2}\) and Supervised Coreset Selection has an nRMSE of \(9.57 \times 10^{-2}\).
+This shows that using PDE specific information (either supervised loss or the physics informed loss) is necessary to achieve a more accurate solution with less data.
+Interestingly, we see that active learning outperforms the PICore on the Advection dataset with UNO on medium coreset selection percentages (40-60\%) and on the Navier Stokes Incompressible dataset with FNO.
+However, it is much worse on all other dataset and model combinations by a considerable margin.}

+\paragraph{Physics-informed training alone is insufficient to achieve high accuracy.} \rebuttal{Training a neural operator solely with the physics-informed loss on the full unlabeled dataset yields significantly worse performance than all other baselines, despite requiring no simulation cost.
+For example, on the Navier--Stokes Incompressible dataset with FNO, the physics-informed-only baseline achieves an nRMSE of \(1.46 \times 10^{-0}\), compared to PICore’s \(1.25 \times 10^{-1}\) at 20\% coreset selection, a decrease of an order of magnitude.
+This large gap arises because the physics-informed loss is unstable as a standalone training objective and fails to capture fine-grained solution details without supervised guidance.
+In contrast, PICore leverages the physics-informed loss as a proxy for selecting informative samples, then trains on a small labeled subset with the supervised nRMSE loss, which mitachieving both higher accuracy and stability.}